Khushab

-Khushab (punjabi: خُوشاب) is a town as well as a district of Sargodha Division, located in the Punjab province of Pakistan.
+Khushab (punjabi: خُوشاب) is a city as well as a district of Sargodha Division, located in the Punjab province of Pakistan.
 The word Khushab means "sweet water."
-Khushab city also serves as the headquarters of Khushab Tehsil, an administrative subdivision of the district Khushab.
-It is the 77th largest city of Pakistan by population.
+Khushab city also serves as the headquarters of Khushab Tehsil, an administrative subdivision of the Khushab district.
+It is the 77th most populous city of Pakistan.

-The city of Khushab is the location of the Khushab Nuclear Complex, a critical part of the Pakistan's Special Weapons Programme.
+The city of Khushab is the location of the Khushab Nuclear Complex, a critical part of Pakistan's Special Weapons Programme.

 Demographics

+Population

-The population according to the 1901 census was 11,403.
-Now it is 50,000.
+According to the 2023 census, Khushab had a population of 139,905.
+The population, according to the 1901 census, was 11,403.